 - 1. A bachelor's degree from an accredited college or university.
 An undergraduate major in science, engineering, mathematics, or computing is desirable, but individuals with other backgrounds who are interested in the program are invited to discuss their career objectives with the program director. - 2.
 An undergraduate grade point average of 2.75 (A=4.0) or above. - 3.
 An international applicant whose native language is not English is required to demonstrate proficiency in English.
-A minimum score of 600 on the TOEFL, taken within two years prior to the term for which admission is sought, is required. - 4.
-GRE scores of the applicant.
-Normally, an applicant is required to take the Graduate Record Exam (GRE) and submit the scores as part of the application.
-However, under some circumstances this requirement may be waived in lieu of extensive work experience in the computer science field.
-To apply for a GRE waiver, an applicant should submit letters of recommendation and evidence of work experience in the field.
-Completion of prerequisite and required courses with grades of B or better, within two years prior to the term for which admission is sought, may also be considered in place of the GRE scores as supporting eligibility to enter the program. - 5.
+Applicant should have scored at least 600 on the TOEFL paper exam with a minimum of 50th percentile in all three sections or at least 250 on the TOEFL computer exam with a minimum of 5.0 on the essay.
+The TOEFL must be taken within two years of the date of application. - 4.
+The GRE general exam must be taken within five years of the date of application.
+An applicant should have a minimum score of 700/800 in the quantitative section and a minimum of the 50th percentile in the other sections.
+Under some circumstances an applicant may request that the GRE exam be waived based on extensive work experience in the field of computer science or based on the completion of prerequisite and required courses with grades of B or better within the past two years. - 5.
 Submission of a statement detailing the applicant's background and career plans.
 Forward your statement detailing your background and career plans to the CS Graduate Program Director, Campus Box 1656, Southern Illinois University Edwardsville (SIUE), Edwardsville, IL 62026.